W2P GUEST SPEAKERS

 romantic suspense in particular.

-They're afraid of losing money if they venture too far outside the boundaries of what has already been successful.
+They're afraid of losing money if they venture too far outside the boundaries of

 So they want what has already been written, basically.
 Only